We offer the following services to assist you with your child support concerns:

 Enforce child support and health assignment orders.
 Child Support Services will enforce the court order and collect child support by wage assignment served on the employer.
 We will also enforce health insurance orders.

 Either parent, or the caretaker of the child or children, may open a child support case by completing an Application for Child Support Services.
-To open a case online, visit the Statewide Online Application (SOLA) page.
+To open a case online, visit the Virtual Interactive Online Application (VIOLA) page.
 You may also download an Application for Child Support Services packet to print and return to your county child support agency.

 Referrals are received from the Department of Social Services for individuals receiving cash aid.